Major in German

 Academically, a culture or literature class in a foreign language or a study-abroad experience will support advanced scholarship in education, politics, nursing, business, the arts and many other fields.

-The minor in German consists of at least four college courses, three of which must be taken at the 300/400-level at Elmhurst College.
+The minor in German consists of at least four college courses, three of which must be taken at the 300/400-level at Elmhurst University.
 A 202-level course can also count for intermediate students who wish to gain the minor, but no student is permitted to take a class below their placement level.